Cian Shields

-Cian Shields (born 7 March 2005) is a British racing driver of Irish descent who competes in the FIA Formula 2 Championship for AIX Racing.
+Cian Shields (/ˈki.ən/ KEE-ən; born 7 March 2005) is a British racing driver who competes in the FIA Formula 2 Championship for AIX Racing.
+He was the 2023 Euroformula Open Championship runner-up and contested the 2024 FIA Formula 3 Championship with Hitech before his promotion to F2.
 Born and raised in Glasgow, Scotland, Shields is of Irish descent.
-He was the 2023 Euroformula Open Championship runner-up and contested the 2024 FIA Formula 3 Championship with Hitech.

 Career

 Karting

-Shields started karting at the age of 11 in 2016.
+Shields started karting at the age of eleven in 2016.
 In 2017, he competed in IAME Cadets, coached by British GT driver Dean MacDonald, and became X30 Junior-category champion in the IAME Series Benelux two years later.